-If you have been struggling with getting your dog to listen to you and exhibit basic obedience, you may be wondering why they are ignoring your commands but will listen to a skilled dog trainer almost immediately.
+If you have been struggling with getting your dog to listen to you and exhibit basic obedience, you may be wondering why your dog ignores your commands but will listen to a skilled dog trainer almost immediately.

 Your dog may be ignoring your commands if they are older, not fully trained, or distracted by fear, pain, or other external Stimuli.
 The most common reason your dog will ignore your commands is the improper use of repetition on your part.

 In some cases, reputation can be bad if done improperly.
 There are many dog owners who accidentally teach their dogs to ignore crucial cues because they repeat the same command over and over but do not attach any specific meaning to the command.

 When your dog hears a command repeatedly, with no meaning attached to the command, their brain turns it into background noise, and they ignore it.

 What is an Example of Repetition Without Meaning?

 Command repetition without meaning is a common issue that occurs when a dog is called to “come” by command or by its name.
 This is taught to your dog in several ways:

 - You repeatedly say the command while your dog is more motivated by something else, such as a toy, another person, or an animal.